iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 \end{aligned}
 $$

-using convexity, and subdifferentia, we get the proximal inequality:
+using convexity, and subdifferential, we get the proximal inequality:

 $$
 \begin{aligned}